ngottlieb87/pingPong/README.md

 ## Description

 _This webpage will take a users number and will count up to that number.
 The displayed result will depend on whether the number is divisible by "3", "5", or "3 and 5".
-If the number is divisible it will display the text Ping, Ping or "Ping-Pong".
+If the number is divisible it will display the text Ping, Ping or "Ping-Pong"._

 ## Setup

 * _Open Web Browser._
 * _type https://ngottlieb87.github.io/pingPong into url bar._
-* _In terminal open use git to clone repository to determined destination_
+* _In terminal use git to clone repository to determined destination_
 * _Open file with which ever text-editor you prefer_

 ## Known Bugs